 f.2.2.4 Short- or long-form name association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency

 The Work Track discussed points in support of and against continuing to reserve names in this category.
 Work Track members noted that these are similar to benefits and drawbacks identified for short-form and long-form names listed in the ISO 3166 Part 1 standard.

+One Work Track member raised the following points about exceptionally reserved codes:

+They are not officially reserved code points, although data about these codes is available at the ISO’s Online Browsing Platform, and the definition of "exceptional reservations" is included in the current standard, (ISO 3166-1:2013(E/F)) Section 7.5, Reservation of Code Elements.

+The list may be out of date.

+Not all exceptionally reserved codes have a short and long form name associated with them.

+Some exceptionally reserved codes do not refer to a country or territory (for example “UN” for United Nations).

+Some places may have more than one code associated with their name, for example Tristan da Cunha has both an assigned 2-letter code (SH) and an exceptionally reserved code (TA).

 There was no clear agreement to change the terms included in the 2012 Applicant Guidebook.
 Therefore, the Work Track is putting forward a preliminary recommendation for community feedback to maintain reservation of short- and long-form names association with a code that has been designated as "exceptionally reserved" by the ISO 3166 Maintenance Agency, consistent with provisions in the 2012 Applicant Guidebook.